 - Employed respondents worked in data analysis and cyber/information security positions.

 The survey also provided insight regarding the INFM program’s top strengths and student support services, including:

-- The top strengths of the INFM program are its Online Learning Environment, Cost, Flexibility.
+- The top strengths of the INFM program are its Curriculum, Online Learning Environment, Flexibility and Faculty.

-- 100% of the users were satisfied with technology support.
+- 100% of the users were satisfied with advisor help with course selection.